 At 3.7%, candidates at all levels of the spectrum have the power – and the options.

-Don’t go low with your first offer.
-In this market, you’ll lose out to competitive employers who want your candidate TOO.
+Also, DEFINITELY don’t go low with your first offer.
+In this market, you’ll lose out to competitive employers who want your candidate too.

 And along with it – a great hire.

 Or a great new job.